Contact: Sherri Snelling at (949) 887-1903 or firstname.lastname@example.org

 LOS ANGELES– Millions of glaucoma patients whose previous surgical treatment failed to reduce their eye pressure have new hope following several years of pivotal clinical trials conducted in refractory glaucoma patients, including work done at the University of Southern California (USC) Roski Eye Institute, as Allergan announces the XEN® Glaucoma Treatment System has been approved by the U.S. Food and Drug Administration (FDA).

-Rohit Varma, MD, MPH, director of the USC Roski Eye Institute and dean of the Keck School of Medicine of USC, who led the work at USC, has called the XEN implantable device “a game changer” especially for those patients where refractory surgery treatments have failed to reduce intraocular pressure (IOP).
+Rohit Varma, MD, MPH, who led the work at USC, has called the XEN implantable device “a game changer” especially for those patients where refractory surgery treatments have failed to reduce intraocular pressure (IOP).
 It also is a breakthrough for patients with primary open angle glaucoma, pseudoexfoliative or pigmentary glaucoma with open angles that are unresponsive to maximum tolerated medical therapy.

 In 2015, Varma reported the results of his study participants.
 One year after the implant, Varma found eye pressure was reduced 44 percent and IOP medications were reduced 65 percent.
 Allergan has said the XEN stent will be available in the U.S. in early 2017.